 Who is Responsible for Cleaning up Rodent Droppings in a Rental Unit?

-If you rent your home or business premises in Los Angeles, Orange, San Bernardino, Riverside or Ventura county, you may wonder who bears responsibility for rodent droppings cleanup in a leased unit.
+If you rent your home or business premises in Los Angeles, Orange, San Bernardino, Riverside or Ventura counties, you may wonder who bears responsibility for rodent droppings cleanup in a leased unit.
 In brief, in all of these California counties, there are situations in which the landlord bears responsibility for cleanup and there are circumstances when the duty rests on the shoulders of the tenant.

 In California, an implied warrant of habitability exists in a residential rental situation.
 What this means is that a landlord must ensure that a rented residence is in a livable condition.

 A pest infestation, including a rodent infestation (and associated droppings) represents a situation in which warranty of habitability may be violated.
 For example, if rodents enter into the premises through no fault of the tenant, the landlord is responsible for remediating the situation.
-This includes bearing the costs associated eliminating the rodents from the property as well as for rodent droppings cleanup.
+This includes bearing the costs associated with eliminating the rodents from the property as well as for rodent droppings cleanup.

 If a mouse or rat infestation can be connected to the conduct of the tenant, the tenant bears the financial burden to remedy the situation.
 For example, if the tenant doesn’t properly clean the premises, attracting mice or rats, the tenant is responsible for addressing the issue from a financial standpoint.
 This means that the tenant foots the bill for eliminating the rodents and for cleaning up rodent droppings as well.